KangOxford/AlphaTrade/README.md

 * Basic Components
   * Here is the link to dissertation [overleaf](https://www.overleaf.com/8586558697psrwmhswmvyc)
   * Here is the link to the [google drive folder](https://drive.google.com/drive/folders/1Ta5N33J8PjD9tZH2OyeXcnMtxd1vS-mT?usp=sharing), with all the shard files.
+  * Here is the link to run it on the [Colab-Vscode](https://colab.research.google.com/drive/1QZjz5Q6rIEoTdrgC0N56EiTSorW-Xaqq?usp=sharing)
 ## Week_3
 * **Market Simulation Implemention and Benchmark Seeking**.
   </br>`2022.May.09, 11:00AM~12:15Noon`, with `Prof. Hambly`, `Prof. Foerster`, `Huining Yang`, and `Dr. Christian` at `Mathematical Institute`.